kizzx2/FusionMemoryManager/README.markdown

         return result->c_str();
     }

-The common idiom for a C library is that you will provide a `Free()` function:
+Apparently there is a "memory leak" above.
+The common idiom for a C library is that you will provide a `Free()` function for your caller:

     void Free(void * obj)
     {